remy/remysharp.com/public/drafts/me-on-react-an-old-dog.md

 **Enter Create React App** (henceforth know as CRA in this post).
 In my very first foray I tried to use CRA but got overwhelmed by the generated files, directory and config, so I aborted.
 Thankfully, I revisited it again a few months later, either armed with a little familiarity with React components or perhaps the config was hidden, but the big, nay *huge*, benefit was that **the configuration is entirely hidden** (though you _can_ eject CRA and manually tune the configuration).

 **It meant that I could get up and running with zero configuration and I could write code and see results.**

+### 😐🖍️ A side note about styled components

+As you might have guessed from my emoji title: I'm not sold.
+I _think_ I understand the point of styled components, in that it will allow for the browser delivered code to include only the CSS required, but I'm still a little long in the tooth for this modern method.

+In truth though, I don't know enough about the ideas behind this approach to adopt it myself.
+I _feel_ (read: my gut thinks, and very little else) that styles should be kept in stylesheets and not be modified at the wim of every component that uses them. i.e. if a button style is used, it shouldn't be changed at the component level, but changed across the board of the code to consistently affect every button element.
+Or if it's a single "tweak" required, then it's still needed at the high level of globally accessible styles, as I've learnt over the years: it's never _just once_.

+Bottom line though: I don't have a strong reason to use these, and I'm not entirely sure it benefits the standardista inside of me.

 ## 😭♻️ Reloading and losing state